DevDeNiro/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Implement a Container Sidecar Pattern using official Aws-jwt-verify.js library

-- To try to implememt this step, i first start by create a new folder where my Dockerfile will exist
+- To try to implememt this step, i first start by created a new folder name ```jwt-verification-process``` where my Dockerfile will exist :

 ```
 FROM node:16.18